-Customs and tariffs - Think through supply chain footprints so that you can be ready for potential new duties on imports.
+Think through your supply chain footprints so you can be ready for new duties on imports.
 What new approvals do you need to obtain?
 How easy will it be to absorb additional costs?
 Can preferred specialist suppliers be easily replaced?
-Does this impact decisions on where key activities - like production - are performed?
+And does this impact decisions on where key activities - like production - are performed?
 What transaction costs will apply for your cross-border movements of goods?
 Are pan-EU distribution models exposed to paying duties more than once?

 VAT: Be ready for extra costs and administration.
-If the UK stops being a member of the EU, sales of goods between the two will become imports and exports for VAT purposes.
-With the introduction of postponed accounting, VAT won't need to be paid on imports into the UK but it will need to be accounted for.
-For some EU countries it will mean accounting for and paying VAT on imports from the UK.
+At the end of the transition period, sales of goods between the UK and EU will become imports and exports for VAT purposes.
+With the introduction of postponed accounting, VAT won't need to be paid on imports into the UK, but it will need to be accounted for.
+For some EU countries, this will mean accounting for and paying VAT on imports from the UK.
 How will this impact your cash flow?
-How does the impact your current systems and processes?
-What are the additional administration costs?
+How will it affect your current systems and processes?
+And what are the additional administration costs?

 Supply chain hubs: Assess how the location of supply chain hubs may be impacted.
-For instance, how do you make deliveries quickly, or for a specific time, with a border to cross, and an associated cost?
+For instance, how do you make deliveries quickly, or for a specific time, with a border to cross and an associated cost?
 Will you need to hold stock in the UK and the EU to be able to service them both quickly?
-Do you serve the UK from a hub within the EU?
+Or will you serve the UK from a hub within the EU?

 Lead times: Work out the impact on planning and margins.
-Longer lead times caused by new customs bottlenecks could affect service levels and margins—especially for goods with short shelf lives.
+COVID-19 has shown that longer lead times can significantly affect service levels and margins—especially for goods with short shelf lives.
+New customs bottlenecks could cause similar issues.
 How is your stock management and warehousing affected?
 Do you need to bring on new UK based suppliers?
 What is their capacity to serve the market?

-While organisations need to prepare for the potential impacts of Brexit in the short term, this should be balanced with refocusing on how they will respond in the medium term to the UK’s changing position in the global trading environment.
-The changing trade environment catalyses the need for organisations to refocus on their future market strategy, compliance and sustainability in global markets.
-With trade becoming more complex and changeable, organisations should consider the knowledge, capacity and access to networks they need to take advantage of opportunities in the trade world of the future.
+By balancing their response to COVID-19 with a strong focus on the UK’s changing position in the global trading environment, businesses will be able to future-proof their supply chain strategy.
+The pandemic has catalysed the need for organisations to refocus on their future market strategy, compliance and sustainability in global markets.
+With the trade landscape becoming increasingly complex and changeable, organisations should consider the knowledge, capacity and access to networks they need to take advantage of opportunities in the future.